sankeer28/412/README.md

 To run the Python programs, follow these steps:

-1. Ensure the CSV file is in the same folder.
+1. Ensure the CSV file is in the same folder as the Python files.
 2. Download the necessary libraries:
     - **NumPy**
     - **Matplotlib**